AllScotty/Scottys-OFFSEC-Kit/VMs for Hacking.md

 License Key : ZF3R0-FHED2-M80TY-8QYGC-N[P]KYF

-2 - ) Download the file 'vm3.0.rar' from the link I provided below.
+2 - ) Download the file 'vm3.0.rar'.
 As shown in the video, create a file named "VM" on your desktop or in a location of your choice.
 The folder's name is not crucial; you can give it any name you prefer.
 Make sure the disk where the folder is located is a SSD.
 Afterward, copy the contents of the 'vm3.0.rar' file into the folder you created.
 PS : One VM needs approximately 55-60 gigabytes of space on your disk at max.
 Please keep this in your mind.
 3 - ) Copy the contents of the config file into the VM folder you created.